Ben Hueso: San Diego County Board of Supervisors

 On August 18, 2019, Hueso announced that he would be a candidate for the San Diego County Board of Supervisors.
 He ran to succeed incumbent Greg Cox, a popular Republican who was term-limited.
-In the March 3, 2020 primary, Hueso finished in first place with 29.3% of the vote and faces Southwestern Community College Board Trustee Nora Vargas, who finished second place with 18.9%, in the November runoff.
+In the March 3, 2020 primary, Hueso finished in first place with 29.3% of the vote and faced Southwestern Community College Board Trustee Nora Vargas, who finished second place with 18.9%, in the November runoff.
 In a mild upset, Vargas won the runoff.

 California State Board of Equalization

 As of 2021, Hueso had opened a campaign account to run for the California State Board of Equalization in 2022.

 Personal

 Hueso is a lifelong resident of Logan Heights in San Diego's District 8.
 He has four sons.

 At 2:49 a.m. on Aug 22, 2014, Sen. Hueso was arrested in downtown Sacramento on suspicion of DUI.